saurabh-hirani/slotter/README.md

   >>> 'twenty-to-thirty'
   ```

 - Get all the slotted items.
-Items are sorted.
-Because you may want to query on items - how many items > X?
+Returns a sorted list.

   ```
   # get all items